Hakaino/RustBuster/README.md

 ## Contributing

-If you would like to contribute, please feel free to open a pull. \
+If you would like to contribute, please feel free to open a PR. \
-It will be nice to talk to other developers :smile:
+I am not maintaining the project anymore because I don't have access to a spot, to test the changes.

 ## License